How does your garden grow? Choosing the right irrigation system

 Gravity irrigation

-Each farmer has to consider a wide range of factors before choosing the irrigation system that is right for their unique circumstances.
-Different irrigation systems bring their own benefits and drawbacks, but identifying the right system can lead to higher yields, higher produce quality and improved water efficiency.
+Each farmer must consider a wide range of factors before choosing the irrigation system that is right for their unique circumstances.
+Different irrigation systems bring their own benefits and drawbacks, but identifying the right system can lead to higher yields, improved produce quality, and improved water efficiency.

 Facebook